openbraininstitute/accounting-service/README.md

 lint                    Run linters
-build                   Build the docker images run                     Run the application in docker kill                    Take down the application test                    Run tests in the app container test-local              Run tests locally migration               Create the alembic migration config                  Show the docker-compose configuration in the current environment sh                      Run a shell in the app container
+build                   Build the docker images run                     Run the application in docker kill                    Take down the application and remove the volumes test                    Run tests in docker test-local              Run tests locally migration               Create the alembic migration show-config             Show the docker-compose configuration in the current environment sh                      Run a shell in the app container
 ```